Megan Marshall author of The Peabody Sisters and Margaret Fuller

 Megan Marshall

-Marshall’s first publications were book reviews in The New Republic.
-She has written on American history and literature and women’s history in publications including the New Yorker, the Atlantic, the New York Times Book Review, Slate, and the London Review of Books.
+Megan Marshall’s first publications were book reviews in The New Republic.
+She has written on American history and literature and women’s history in numerous publications including the New Yorker, the Atlantic, the New York Times Book Review, the London Review of Books, LitHub, and Slate.

 Read also: